wiiboi69/Rec_rewild/README.md

 # Welcome to Rec_rewild!
 ---
-Rec_rewild is a forked of OpenRec!
+Rec_rewild is a fork of OpenRec!

 ### Branches
  - Master